Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

 - [Accelerate: The Science of Lean Software and DevOps](https://www.amazon.com/Accelerate-Software-Performing-Technology-Organizations/dp/1942788339)

-Getting set up with the Bitcoin Cash Node Repository
+Getting set up with the Bitcoin Static Repository
 ----------------------------------------------

 1. Create an account at [https://gitlab.com](https://gitlab.com) if you don't have one yet